Gagaku

+Etymology

+The term gagaku originated in Japan in the year 701 when the Gagaku-ryō, a government bureau which oversaw music education and performance in the Japanese Imperial Court, was established.
+The word Gagaku comes from the Chinese word yayue, originally meaning Confucian ritual music.
+Gagaku is the Japanese reading for yayue, but by the time the word was introduced in Japan, its meaning had changed to be Chinese popular music and foreign music.
+Because Gagaku was built on elements from foreign music, the Japanese application of the term gagaku to this repertoire aligned with how the word was being used in China at the time.

 History

 The prototype of gagaku was introduced into Japan with Buddhism from China.
 In 589, Japanese official diplomatic delegations were sent to China (during the Sui dynasty) to learn Chinese culture, including Chinese court music.
 By the 7th century, the koto (the 13-stringed zither) and the biwa (a short-necked lute) had been introduced into Japan from China.
 Various instruments, including these two, were the earliest used to play gagaku.